daryloye/ft_cub3D/README.md

 ## Features
 - Real-time first-person view rendering with raycasting
-- Player movement (forward, backward, left, right)
-- Player rotation
+- Player movement and rotation
 - Minimap with real-time updates
-- Map parsing and validation (including flood fill validation)
+- Map parsing and validation
 - Basic collision detection
 - Texture support for walls
 - Color setting for ceiling and floor